-The median return for Growth funds since January 2014 (when MySuper was introduced) to January 2019 was 7.3% per year after investment fees and tax.
-This is well above the average MyFund target return of CPI (a measure of inflation) plus 3.5% over rolling 5-year periods.
-Inflation has averaged below 2% for much of that period.
+According to Chant West, the median return for MySuper Growth funds (71% growth assets) since January 2014 (when MySuper was introduced) to November 2022 was 7.1% per year after investment fees and tax.
+This is well above the average MySuper fund target return of CPI (a measure of inflation) plus 3.5% over rolling five-year periods.
+Inflation averaged below 2% for much of that period.

 MySuper dashboards are required to display in graph form, and explain in plain English, the fund’s target return, actual returns and level of investment risk.